 1. Graduate Fellowship

 These awards of \$7200 per year are intended to support students from groups traditionally underrepresented in graduate education.
+The award requires a 10 hour paid and non-paid assistantship from the department.

 2. New Mexico Graduate Scholars Award